JuliaDynamics/TransitionsInTimeseries.jl/docs/src/tutorial.md

 ## [Tutorial -- TransitionIndicators.jl] (@id example_fastforward)

-TransitionIndicators.jl wraps the process of the step-by-step example into a simple, extendable, and modular API that researchers can use.
+TransitionIndicators.jl wraps this typical workflow into a simple, extendable, and modular API that researchers can use with little effort.
 In addition, it allows performing the same analysis for several different indicators / change metrics in one go.

-The workflow is simple and it works is as follows:
+The interface is simple, and directly parallelizes the [Workflow](@ref) as follows:

 1. Create an instance of [`IndicatorsConfig`](@ref), that dictates which indicators will be used, and over what sliding window.
 2. Create an instance of [`SignificanceConfig`](@ref), that dictates what change metrics, surrogate types, and sliding window will be used to quantify a significant change of the indicators.